jhund/filterrific/README.md

 Filterrific
 ===========

-Filterrific makes it easy to let your app's users filter ActiveRecord lists:
+User configurable filtering of ActiveRecord lists for your Rails app.

+Filterrific is a collection of extensions for ActiveRecord and ActionView that allow a developer to add user configurable filtering to ActiveRecord lists.

+It comes with the following features:

-* Allows your app's users to search, filter and sort lists of ActiveRecord objects.
+* Let your app's users search, filter and sort lists of ActiveRecord objects.
+* Add as many AND filter dimensions as you want.
+* Persist filter settings in session or DB (for saved searches).
 * Integrates with pagination.
-* Persists filter parameters in the session or database (for saved searches).
-* Configurable default filter settings.
+* Filters can be reset to default settings.
+* Relies on ActiveRecord scopes for building DB queries.
+* Comes with the plumbing to shuttle filter settings from a filter UI to the controller and ActiveRecord.
+* Can be used for JSON/XML/HTML response formats.

 <div style="margin: 3em 0;">